-An easy pork burgers recipe with a hint of spice and a cool, refreshing mango salsa to pile up on top – great summer fare!
+These easy spicy pork burgers have a hint of heat and a cool, refreshing mango salsa to pile up on top.
+These flavorful burgers are great summer fare for dinner or cookouts!

 Anyone else been into trying ALL different kinds of burgers this summer?